 In 2014, Facebook acquired the company, Oculus VR, for more than $2 billion.
-Today, Forbes estimates the now 25-year-old Luckey’s net worth at $730 million.
+Luckey was fired from Facebook in 2017 after backing a pro-Trump group, Venture Beat reported.
+After leaving the social media giant, the VR entrepreneur founded Anduril, which supplies the U.S. military with autonomous sensors and drones.
+Forbes estimates Luckey’s net worth at $730 million.

 A former Disney World ride greeter and door-to-door fax machine salesperson, Sara Blakely boasts one of the most legendary stories in the business world and is now one of the world’s richest women.

 After her stints at menial jobs proved unsatisfying, 29-year-old Blakely started her own company with $5,000 and a dream to help people look better in their clothes.
-That dream would become a product called Spanx, which Blakely initially sold to a Neiman Marcus buyer with a live bathroom demo.
-Today, Blakely has a net worth of more than $1 billion.
-And she still owns 100 percent of her company.
+That dream would become a product called Spanx, which Blakely initially sold to a Neiman Marcus.
+Today, Blakely has a net worth of more than $1.1 billion.
+And she still owns 100% of her company.

 Elon Musk: Getting Rich Again and Again